 What businesses need to do to transition to AASB 16

-Businesses should start transitioning to the new standard now to ensure they are well prepared.
-As a first step, you’ll need to determine whether you have leases where there is a contract/agreement between two or more parties that creates enforceable rights and obligations, and secondly, the value of the affected liabilities and assets.
+If you have not yet transitioned to the new standard, the first step is to determine whether you have leases where there is a contract/agreement between two or more parties that creates enforceable rights and obligations, and secondly, the value of the affected liabilities and assets.
 We recommend that you seek professional advice.

 How Accru can assist

-Accru Felsers is assisting our clients to make a smooth transition to the AASB 16 new lease standard and ensure they are well prepared.
+Accru Felsers has been assisting clients to make a smooth transition to the AASB 16 new lease standard for the past year.
 We can help identify the leases and contracts that will be impacted, the extent of the impact, and establish appropriate accounting systems and templates for applying AASB 16.
 We can also provide tax and advisory support to help you best prepare for the change.
 Please contact us if you’d like to discuss your situation.